SAP/configuration-tools-for-gitops/cmd/coco/generate/readme.md

 - environment-specific value files (e.g. in a service folder `services/service-A/values/cluster-specific/...`)

+In addition, this package provides a mechanism to render go-templates directly with the `ParseTemplate` function.
+This function accepts a go-template file, a list of value files and a desired target (or output) file.

 ## Why is this needed?

 The file generation shall solve the following issues